steelbrain/pundle/docs/technical/components.md

 Generator Components generate the javascript output for the browser, concatinating all of the individual processed modules into one big module that can be served directly.

-Generators receive an array of modules to generate output of as their second parameter, first being the component configuration.
-They are expected to have a config `wrapper` that supports `normal`, `hmr` and `none` to function properly with Pundle's core.
+The main callback of Generator Components receives an array of processed modules.
+These components are expected to have a config `wrapper` that supports `normal`, `hmr` and `none` to function properly with Pundle's core.
 In addition to that, generators are also expected to respect `inline` as `sourceMapPath` option when specified.

 Generators are components too complex to write a functional example of in this doc.
 Please have a look at [`pundle-generator-default`](../../packages/generator-default)'s source code for more information.